happymacer/PF906-treadmill-motor-controller-/README.md

 I intend to include Arduino software to drive this controller and when ready I'll add it.
 Updates will not be frequent as its a labour of love.
 Id appreciate accreditation for the reverse engineering if you use this info for something that is then published.

+in Dec 21 I added the schematic of the controller and the LCD screens.
+On another Github repository I have described how to control the smaller LCD using a Arduinio.

 Any assistance or contributions are welcome.

 I will take it down if the rightful owner of the design requires it.

+Screen repository :

 Youtube video link : https://youtu.be/ZWP5-uEu6Ps